chanshiyucx/blog/journal/004-interview-simulation.md

 With over 8 years of experience in web development, I specialize in frontend technologies like React, Vue.js, and TypeScript.
 I also have hands-on experience with Spring Boot on the backend, so I can collaborate smoothly with backend teams.

-In my last role at Toyou Feiji Electronics, I led the architecture redesign of our centralized storage management platform, implementing Vue.js based separation system, optimizing build times by over 60% using Vite for our distributed storage platform, and developing Redfish-compliant RESTful APIs.
+In my last role at Toyou Feiji Electronics, I led the architecture redesign of our centralized storage management platform, implementing separation system, optimizing build times by over 60% using Vite, and developing RESTful APIs.

 I actively contribute to open-source projects, maintaining GitHub projects with over 670 stars, aligning with the innovative spirit emphasized in your job description.
 These projects basically use technologies such as React, Vue.js, TypeScript and Next.js, which match the job description.

 I've completed intensive German courses and reached B1 level.
 I can handle basic conversations, like greetings or simple emails.

 I was really impressed by repareo's mission to digitize the workshop industry.
-The idea of building a seamless, user-friendly bridge between drivers and workshops is exactly the kind of impactful project I'm looking to contribute to.
+The idea of building a seamless, user-friendly platform between drivers and workshops is exactly the kind of impactful project I'm looking to contribute to.

 I look forward to talking about how I can support your team.